Documents to download

 What is alcohol duty, and what does the new system look like?

 Alcohol duty is a tax charged at the point of production or importation of drinks of alcoholic strength exceeding 1.2% alcohol by volume (abv – the percentage of pure alcohol per litre of product).
-Duty rates differ for beers, ciders and perries, and wines, spirits, and other fermented products.
+Duty rates differ for beers, ciders and perries, wines, spirits, and other fermented products.
 Value Added Tax (VAT) is also charged on the duty-inclusive price.

 How much does alcohol duty raise?

-The Office for Budget Responsibility (OBR) estimates that alcohol duty revenue was £12.6 billion in 2023/24, rising to £16.1 billion in 2028/29.
+The Office for Budget Responsibility (OBR) estimates that alcohol duty revenue was £12.5 billion in 2023/24, or 1.1% of total tax revenue (xlsx file), and that it will rise to £15.9 billion in 2029/30.

 What alcohol duty reliefs are available?

 Small producers of alcoholic products below 8.5% abv may be entitled to a lower rate of duty.
 To be eligible, the total product made in the previous production year has to contain less than 450,000 litres of pure alcohol.
-Producers also have to reasonably expect that the production in the current production year will not exceed the 450,000 litre limit.
+Producers also have to reasonably expect that the production in the current production year will not exceed the 450,000-litre limit.

 Draught relief